 Chocolate Easter eggs are an incredibly tasty sweet treat that kids as well as adults love and eat them at Easter.
 From the simple chocolate shell to large masterpieces made by chocolatiers, chocolate eggs are a must at every holiday table.
 Sure, for children, chocolate eggs come in each variety imaginable, from their favorite cartoon characters or film to their favorite candies.
 There are chocolate bunnies as well.

 6. Colomba Pasquale (Easter Dove Bread)

-This sweet bread is made in Italy to eat at Easter and its recipe is almost same with that of panettone, a traditional Christmas cake that is baked in every home.
-In contrast to panettone this Easter bread doesn’t have raisins or candied peel inside, instead you can top it with some almonds and pearl sugar.
+This sweet bread is made in Italy to eat at Easter, and its recipe is almost the same with that of panettone, a traditional Christmas cake that is baked in every home.
+In contrast to panettone, this Easter bread doesn’t have raisins or candied peel inside.
+Instead you can top it with some almonds and pearl sugar.
 Being made in the shape of a dove colomba stands out among the other Easter foods.

-Without a doubt lamb is the food number one that you can see at the Easter table all over the world.
+Without a doubt, lamb is the food number one that you can see at the Easter table all over the world.
 Roasting is the best method to cook this meat.
-Lamb is not just meat we use to create our favorite dishes, it has some symbolic meaning as it is considered to be sacred food for all Christians and Jews.
-For many years people has believed that lamb is the embodiment of God’s protection given to chosen people.
+Lamb is not just meat we use to create our favorite dishes; it has some symbolic meaning as it is considered to be sacred food for all Christians and Jews.
+For many years people have believed that the lamb is the embodiment of God’s protection given to chosen people.